Glossary of Formal Languages and Compilation

 Inherited attribute

-an attribute whose value is transmitted by the parent node or siblings located to the left.
+an attribute whose value is transmitted by the parent node or siblings to the left.
 Information flows top-down or left-to-right.
-Example: the declared type type_decl in a list of variables.
+Example: the declared type type_decl in a variable list.

 → See L10